 Living Green and Healthy for Teens (LiGHT)

-A mobile program for youth and their families
+A mobile application for youth and their families

 LiGHT is a four-year project funded in part by the Public Health Agency of Canada with matched funding from Ayogo Health Inc., Merck Canada and Heart and Stroke.
 Additional cash and in-kind funds are required to complete the project in 2020.

 The Project was officially launched on April 21, 2017 by Minister Jane Philpott (Press Release).